Autumn Journal Entry 201002

 How can autumn be segmented into only warm and colorful palettes?

-The various shades of green and neutral sends the message of autumn in an unexpected way.
+The various shades of green and neutrals sends the message of autumn in an unexpected way

 Daily, we see the fall season repainting the landscape with new faded softer tones.
 Shades of beige, tawny browns, faded green and so on.